Benchmarking the face-centred finite volume method for compressible laminar flows: Concluding remarks

 More precisely, the compressible Taylor-Couette flow was employed to assess the convergence properties of the FCFV method using both regular and distorted meshes.
 The results display that the method provides first-order convergence of the stress tensor, the heat flux, the primitive variables (density, velocity, temperature and pressure) and the conservative variables (momentum and energy), showing the insensitiveness of this approach to cell distortion.
 On the contrary, the CCFV solver by Ansys Fluent outperforms the FCFV method in the approximation of the velocity and the temperature using structured regular meshes thanks to the reconstruction of the gradient.
 Nonetheless, such an advantage is lost when distorted grids are employed and the accuracy of the CCFV scheme deteriorates, especially in the approximation of the stress tensor and the heat flux.
 This is particularly critical in the evaluation of quantities of engineering interest, such as drag, lift and heat transfer coefficients, which involve the gradient of the flow variables.

 To further study the robustness and accuracy properties of the FCFV method, a set of viscous and inviscid flows over a NACA 0012 aerofoil was presented.
 On the one hand, the viscous cases confirmed the capability of the FCFV scheme to accurately predict quantities of engineering interest, even in the presence of highly stretched meshes in the boundary layer region.
 Indeed, the method provided results comparable to Ansys Fluent first-order CCFV solver, whereas the second-order one outperformed the remaining two approaches on coarse meshes.
 On the other hand, the results of the inviscid tests highlighted a stronger sensitivity of the FV methods under analysis to the value of the Mach number.
-More precisely, although for subsonic flows Ansys Fluent CCFV solvers outperformed the FCFV method, the latter provided more accurate and robust results in supersonic flows with strong bow shocks.
+More precisely, although for subsonic and transonic flows Ansys Fluent CCFV solvers outperformed the FCFV method, the latter provided more accurate and robust results in the presence of strong bow shocks appearing in supersonic flows.

 The superiority of the FCFV method for high Mach number simulations was also observed in the viscous case, with the laminar flow over a cylinder at Mach 4.
 In this context, the FCFV method showed its superior performance in terms of accuracy and robustness by providing an accurate description of the flowfield and a prediction of the engineering quantities of interest with errors below $5 \%$, even when unstructured meshes were employed outside the boundary layer.
 This problem is especially challenging because the combination of unstructured meshes and high Mach number is known to yield the appearance of numerical artifacts due to the carbuncle phenomenon suffered by many discretisation methods, including Ansys Fluent CCFV solvers.